shader-slang/slang/docs/cuda-target.md

 {
     CUtexObject tex;                // This is the combination of a texture and a sampler(!)
-    SamplerState sampler;           // This variable exists within the layout, but it's value is not used. int32_t* outputBuffer;          // Currently Structured buffers are converted to pointers - this will likely change in the future (for bounds checking and other reasons)
+    SamplerState sampler;           // This variable exists within the layout, but it's value is not used.
+    RWStructuredBuffer<int32_t> outputBuffer;    // This is implemented as a template in the CUDA prelude.
+It's just a pointer, and a size
     Thing* thing3;                  // Constant buffers map to pointers };